- Annual Fund

-This committee is usually chaired by the class treasurer, who coordinates with the Reunion Chair to establish and maintain a balanced budget.
+This committee is usually chaired by the class treasurer, who coordinates with the reunion chair to establish and maintain a balanced budget.
 The class fee should be set high enough to cover all anticipated expenses but not so high as to deter attendance (see examples of past fees).
 There are a number of options that can be offered by your class as far as registration fees, but there are also some restrictions and guidelines.
 Work with your class liaison to have the options you select included on the online registration form.
-You will need to have fees set for the following categories of attendees:
+You will need to have fees set for the following categories of attendees by December 1:

 -Guest who is an alumnus/a